HariKishorePec/local-upload-server/README.md

 1. Launch the application on the destination PC or server.
 2. Obtain the IPv4 address of the destination machine.
 3. On the source PC, open a web browser and navigate to `http://<IPv4_address>:<port>`.
 4. Verify uploaded files on destination PC.
+Yay!

 ---